 The nasal tip should also look different on men than on women.
 An aesthetically pleasing female nose will be slightly turned upward.
 The nasal tip for men should not have that upward turn or rotation.

 Another difference is the overall width of the nose.
 Female rhinoplasty patients often request a narrower nose when viewed from the front.
 This is not recommended for male patients.
-In fact, one certain giveaway of a man having had a rhinoplasty is if the sides of the nose appear hollowed out when viewed from the front.
+In fact, one particular giveaway of a man having had a rhinoplasty is if the sides of the nose appear hollowed out when viewed from the front.
 It is the sign of a cosmetic surgeon who narrowed the nose too much.

-Dr. Marin has many years of training and experience in understanding the differences between the most aesthetically pleasing male nose and the most aesthetically pleasing female nose.
+Dr. Marin has many years of training and experience understanding the differences between the most aesthetically pleasing male nose and the most aesthetically pleasing female nose.
 He can help men have a nose that properly fits the rest of the facial features.

 *The content in this blog is developed to spread the awareness towards plastic surgery.
 Our blog is not intended to serve as a replacement for an actual in-office consultation with Dr. Marin.
 As such, the information within this blog reflects the unique cases of our individual patients.